 For the cake:

-Preheat the oven to 325 degrees.
-Grease and flour two 8 inch round cake pans or three 6 inch round cake pans.
+- Preheat the oven to 325 degrees.
+Grease and flour two 8 inch round cake pans.

-Combine the flour, sugar, baking powder, baking soda and salt in a mixing bowl and whisk.
+- Combine the flour, sugar, baking powder, baking soda and salt in a mixing bowl, whisk and set aside.

-Cut your butter into chunks.
+- Cut your room temperature butter into chunks.
 Turn your mixer on low and add in the butter little by little into your dry ingredients.
 Mix on low and then medium until the flour mixture is completely coated with the butter.
-The mixture will be crumbly.
+The mixture will be crumbly and sort of resemble sand.

-Pour in about half of the liquid mixture.
-Mix on low until just combined.
+- Pour in about half of the liquid mixture.
+Mix on low/medium until just combined.

-Pour in the remaining liquid mixture and mix until combined.
-Be careful not to overmix.
+- Pour in the remaining liquid mixture and mix on low/medium until combined.
+Be careful not to over mix.
+You just want to mix until all the ingredients are combined…not for a couple of minutes.

-Scrape down the sides of the bowl and mix again for only about 10 - 15 seconds.
+- Scrape down the sides of the bowl and mix again on medium for only about 10 – 15 seconds.

 For the buttercream:

-In a bowl, cream the butter with an electric mixer.
+- In a bowl, cream the butter with an electric mixer on medium.

-Add in the almond and vanilla extracts and beat again until combined.
+- Add in the almond and vanilla extracts and beat again on medium until well combined.

-Add in three cups of the confectioners sugar and one tablespoon of milk and beat again.
+- Add in three cups of the confectioners sugar and one tablespoon of milk and beat again on low at first, then switching to medium until well mixed.

-Add in the cherries and mix again until well incorporated.
+- Add in the chopped cherries and mix again until well incorporated.

 If you try this one, let me know how you like it.
 Personally, I fell in love with that cherry buttercream 🙂